ibmdb/go_ibm_db/INSTALL.md

 * New MacOS systems comes with System Integrity Protection(SIP) enabled which discards setting of DYLD_LIBRARY_PATH env variable
 * Disable SIP if your Go app gives error that: file `libdb2.dylib` not found.
-* If you can not disable SIP, create softlink of `.../clidriver/lib/libdb2.dylib` file under your applications home directory.
+* OR, if you can not disable SIP, create softlink of `.../clidriver/lib/libdb2.dylib` file under your applications home directory.
 ```
     ln -s .../clidriver/lib/libdb2.dylib libdb2.dylib
 ```
-* If you see `libdb2.dylib` file under `go_ibm_db` directory, you can copy it too in your app root directory.
+* OR, if you see `libdb2.dylib` file under `go_ibm_db` directory, you can copy it too in your app root directory.

 ## <a name="inswin"></a> 4.
 Go_ibm_db Installation on Windows.